jvickers123/sei-project-one-pac-man/README.md

 I would like to add the typewriter animation style to more of the application.
 As I only started adding it on the last day, I ran out of time to make it uniform across the project.

+## Key Learnings

+I developed a lot in learning how to find and fix bugs.
+It taught me to check each stage of building a function so that a bug was immediately dealt with, as opposed to waiting until the end of the function and spending a long time figuring out where the problem was.

+I also learned the importance of planning.
+Whilst I had a good plan for the MVP, when I moved to adding extra features, I started by just getting stuck in straight with the code.
+This meant I often got lost.
+By the end, however, I learned to pseudocode ideas from the beginning which made the process a lot cleaner and easier to take step by step.